romashamin/statemachine-sketch/README.md

 If you’re a professional web designer or a developer and State Machine saves your time, buy me a cup of pu-erh tea to say ‘thanks’: [pay $3 by PayPal].

 [pay $3 by PayPal]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RRJZJRBE6SS46

-### Roadmap

-* Switching styles for two-element components
-* Passing a layer id into a few components

 ### Thanks